Harald-U/istio-on-minikube-handson/docs/exercise1.md

 ## 2 Install Istio

-This workshop is based on Istio version 1.16.1 (which was released in December 2022).
+This workshop is based on Istio version 1.20.1 (which was released in November 2023).

 Official instructions can be found [here](https://istio.io/latest/docs/setup/getting-started/).

-1. Download Istio 1.16.1:
+1. Download Istio 1.20.1:

-    **Note: On bwLehrpool** you can skip this step, Istio 1.16.1 is already downloaded in the `student` home directory!
+    **Note: On bwLehrpool** you can skip this step, Istio 1.20.1 is already downloaded in the `student` home directory!

     ```
-	curl -L https://istio.io/downloadIstio | ISTIO_VERSION=1.16.1 TARGET_ARCH=x86_64 sh -
+	curl -L https://istio.io/downloadIstio | ISTIO_VERSION=1.20.1 TARGET_ARCH=x86_64 sh -
     ```

 2. Change into the Istio directory

     ```
-	cd istio-1.16.1
+	cd istio-1.20.1
     ```

-    (On **bwLehrpool** this is /home/student/istio-1.16.1)
+    (On **bwLehrpool** this is /home/student/istio-1.20.1)

 3. Install Istio: